sublimelsp/LSP-SourceKit/README.md

 ### Linux

-You have to install a [swift toolchain](https://www.swift.org/install/) for your system and make it available in systems `$PATH`.
+You have to install a [swift toolchain](https://www.swift.org/install/) for your system and make it available in system's `$PATH`.

 ## Configuration